 Hard to imagine how many people must have passed through the Schweizertor that now forms an arched gateway between two notable courtyards in the former Hofburg home of the Habsburgs.

-On one side you have the Schweizerhof (now containing the Schatzkammer and the Hofburgkapelle).
-On the other side: the Innere Burghof (now containing the giant monument to Emperor Franz II/I).
+On the other side you have the Innere Burghof, which contain major palace tracts and the giant monument to Emperor Franz II/I).

-The gate made its first appearance in the early 1550s on the orders of Emperor Ferdinand I (1503-1564).
-His name appears on the inscription above the front, where the Roman numerals there (and on the reverse side) suggest 1552-1553 as the date of construction.
+The gate went up in the early 1550s on the orders of Emperor Ferdinand I (1503-1564).
+His name appears on the inscription above the front, and Roman numerals suggest 1552-1553 as the date of construction.

-Habsburg anecdote: a second Emperor Ferdinand I (1793-1875) made an appearance in Austrian history.
+A second Emperor Ferdinand I (1793-1875) also made an appearance in Austrian history.
 The first one was Emperor of the Holy Roman Empire, the second one head of the Austrian Empire.
 (It gets confusing.)

 (Close up of the crest and inscription)